 The answer to these questions can help you decide which filter is right for your fleet.

-Diesel DPF – Econix DPF-A
+Diesel DPF – Global DPF

 Diesel is a type of fossil fuel which contains long carbon chains.
 These long chains, when burnt, break into smaller particles.
 This raises the question of getting rid of these smaller chains.
 A diesel DPF is a unique gadget which is becoming increasingly common.
 The reason behind it is that it blocks the aforementioned smaller chains and un-burnt particles from going into the atmosphere.
 Another important reason is that this is receiving backing from higher authorities because of the swelling concern to prevent pollution.
 Most governments have also passed standards commonly known as the “Euro 5” standard to which everyone has to comply.